yacoob/aib2ofx/README.md

 ## How to use

 Create a `~/.aib-sucker` file, with AIB login details.
+Set the permission bits to 0600 to prevent other system users from reading it.

+    touch ~/.aib-sucker
+    chmod 0600 ~/.aib-sucker

 It has a JSON format, single object with one key per AIB login you want to use.

     {
         "bradmajors": {